Published on March 16th, 2013 | by Trick4

 We appreciate how easy it is to telescope this mod to accommodate various battery sizes.
 Also, unlike with many other inexpensive mods, Kamry had the foresight not to anodize the internals of the mod, so using a Kick with it is not a problem.
 We were able to use 510 and eGo-threaded atomizers without any issues, though the small size of the slanted top may make it a challenge to find an atomizer or that’s a good match, if you choose not to use something small enough to hide under the drip sleeve.

 The performance of the Kamry K100 was quite good.
-Testing indicated very low voltage drop, even with the use of stainless steel contacts: it showed a voltage retention rate of over 89% in our tests, which is impressive, particularly for a Chinese clone.
+Testing indicated very low voltage drop, even with the use of stainless steel contacts: it showed a voltage retention rate of over 95% in our tests (roughly .2 volts dropped from a battery charged to 4.2 volts), which is impressive, particularly for a Chinese clone.

 We’ve seen the Kamry K100 selling for retail prices around $50, and ours was obtained through a co-op at a price of $34.00, shipped.